-Blanket insurance is single property insurance that offers coverage for multiple properties at various locations under one policy.
+Blanket insurance is a single property insurance policy that offers coverage for multiple properties.

 Blanket insurance is a single property insurance policy that insures more than one type of property at a single location.

 A homeowners insurance policy or an HO3 can also be referred to as blanket coverage.
 That’s because your HO3 protects more than one coverage area: the structure of your home, your personal property, and a couple of others.

 Who needs blanket insurance?

 Blanket coverage may be taken out by a landlord or owner who has multiple properties to insure.
 It can also be taken out by a condo complex.

 If you live in a condo complex, you’ll have homeowners or condo policy to insure your home and personal property, but your Homeowners Association (HOA) needs a separate policy in order to insure the collective shared areas.